-Clinical social workers are fully grounded in the ethics of the profession, recognizing the dignity and worth of all individuals and the need to advocate for social, economic and environmental justice.
+Clinical social workers are fully grounded in the ethics of the profession, recognizing the dignity and worth of all individuals and the need to advocate for social, racial, economic, reproductive, and environmental justice.
 Clinical social workers recognize the need to assess clients' physical environment for the availability of safe shelter, food, water, and air.
-Clinical social workers are adept at recognizing where social and structural forces marginalize people and thus work to advocate for policies that promote justice, advance human rights, and promote environments in which all individuals can thrive.
+Clinical social workers are adept at recognizing how human rights violations, racism, and other social-structural forces marginalize people and thus work to advocate for policies that promote social, racial, reproductive, and economic justice, advance human rights, and promote environments in which all individuals can thrive.
+Practitioners in clinical social work: